 Ohio currently allows pooled trusts for those 65 and older, but many states do not.
 Upon the death of the individual on SSI or Medicaid, the assets remaining in the trust generally will either stay in the trust to support the non-profit pooled trust company, or it can go to pay back the State of Ohio up to the amount of money that Medicaid paid for the individual.

-To learn more about pooled trusts in the state of Ohio, please schedule a consultation with the attorneys of Solomon, Steiner & Peck, Ltd. With law offices in Westlake, Independence, and Mayfield Heights, we have served the northeast Ohio community with outstanding legal counsel for more than 25 years.
+To learn more about pooled trusts in the state of Ohio, please schedule a consultation with the attorneys of Solomon, Steiner & Peck, Ltd. With law offices in Westlake, Independence, and Mayfield Heights, we have served the northeast Ohio community with outstanding legal counsel since 1993.